Marcel Desrousseaux: Career

 Born in Tourcoing on 13 December 1907, Desrousseaux began his career at his hometown club US Tourcoing, where, in 1926, at the age of 19, he was already playing as a starter in the quarter-finals of the 1925–26 Coupe de France against Olympique de Marseille, which ended in a 2–4 loss.
 Two years later, on 28 May 1928, he started in the final of the French Championship, which they lost to Stade Français.

 In 1928, Desrousseaux joined CA Messin, with whom he played for four years, until 1932, helping his side win the 1929 and 1931 Lorraine Football League.
 In 1932, he returned to US Tourcoing, but the following season, he joined Excelsior, with whom he played for over a decade, from 1933 until his retirement in 1944, aged 37.

 On 27 October 1935, the 27-year-old Desrousseaux made his international debut for France in a friendly against Switzerland at Geneva, which ended in a 1–2 loss.
 He had to wait two years for his second (and last) international cap on 10 October 1937, another friendly against Switzerland, helping his side to a 2–1 win at the Parc des Princes.
 The following day, he was harshly criticized by the journalists of the French newspaper L'Auto (currently known as L'Équipe), who stated that "he completely lacked the required authority to hold the position of center half of a national team, being often deceived and caught off guard", albeit partly because "he was hardly helped by his teammates, who neglected him".
 The journalists of Match l'Intran, however" described his performance as "commendable", as he "flawlessly fulfilled the role assigned to him", despite making poor passes to the forwards.
-He was believed to have been the only Desrousseaux who played for France until it was uncovered that Fernand Desrousseaux had wore the French jersey at the 1908 Olympic Games in London.
+He was believed to have been the only Desrousseaux who played for France until it was uncovered that Fernand Desrousseaux had worn the French jersey at the 1908 Olympic Games in London.